Helpful Links & Information

 “Βοήθεια στο Σπίτι” – Help at Home

-What is Βοήθεια στο Σπίτι?
-This is a Greek social services programme which operates under every local council.
-The service offers home visits to help those in serious need of help, for example, the elderly person on very low income, living alone or someone with a serious illness and/or disability.
+What is Help at Home?
+This is a Greek social services program which operates under every local council.
+The service offers home visits to those who are really in need of help, for example, an elderly people on very low income, living alone with illness and/or disability.

-The programme offers visits by a team of three:
+The program offers visits by a team of three:

 1) The Social Worker